lipupini/lipupini/README.md

 - Minimalist grid layout.
 Frontend is ready to be customized, or you can make an entirely new frontend module.
 - Building a way to keyword search collections using AI image recognition.
 - On-demand caching system creates and serves static media files.
 Support for custom caching URL can facilitate the use of a CDN.
-- A Public Domain license is the most permissive license there is.
+- A [Public Domain license](LICENSE.md) is the most permissive license there is.
 You can do whatever you want with this thing.
-Please feel free to contribute back to upstream, post in discussions, etc. There's no obligation of any kind.
+Please feel free to contribute back to upstream, post in discussions, etc. There is no obligation of any kind.

 ## Lipupini Quickstart